1940 Republican Party presidential primaries: Candidates

-The following political leaders were candidates for the 1940 Republican presidential nomination:
+Nominee

 Major candidates

 These candidates participated in multiple state primaries or were included in multiple major national polls.

 Competing in primaries

 Bypassing primaries

 The following candidates did not actively campaign for any state's presidential primary, but may have had their name placed on the ballot by supporters or may have sought to influence to selection of un-elected delegates or sought the support of uncommitted delegates.

 Favorite sons

 The following candidates ran only in their home state's primary or caucus for the purpose of controlling its delegate slate at the convention and did not appear to be considered national candidates by the media.